-The Adolescent Handbook, Parent Handbook, and associated inventory to assess high risk parenting attitudes or Adult-Adolescent Parenting Inventory (AAPI-2) developed by Dr. Stephen

-J. Bavolek and Juliana Dellinger-Bavolek, M.S.E..
+Nurturing Parenting Program: The Adolescent Handbook, Parent Handbook, and associated inventory to assess high risk parenting attitudes or Adult-Adolescent Parenting Inventory (AAPI-2) developed by Dr. Stephen J. Bavolek and Juliana Dellinger-Bavolek, M.S.E..
 Nurturing Parenting Programs are included in SAMHSA's National Registry of Evidence-Based Programs and Practices and include instruction based on psychoeducational and cognitive-behavioral approaches to learning and focusing on helping parents and teens repair relationships and learn new patterns of communication.

-The Probation Department continues to contract with "First 5 Siskiyou" for parenting assessments and evidence based classes in various communities designed for at risk youth and their families.
-The classes provide child care, food support, and gas cards for attendees.
+The Probation Department continues to contract with "First 5 Siskiyou", a community-based organization (CBO) for parenting assessments and evidence-based classes in various communities designed for at risk youth and their families.
+The classes provide childcare, food support, and gas cards for attendees.
 The classes are held at the Juvenile Probation Day Reporting Center and at the various Siskiyou Community Resource Centers in five cities throughout the county.
 First 5 Siskiyou works with local schools, libraries, and community members to provide programs that enhance child development and parenting support and with funded Family Resource Centers.